walterleo/expense-logging-system-uq/fronted/README.md

 # fronted

-### First check the .env.example and create your .env

 ##  Project setup with docker
 You need to have docker with docker-compose installed
 ### Compiles and hot-reloads for development